elugens/hello-javascript/docs/general-javascript-questions/promises-async-await/promisify-promisification.md

 ---

-### Can you explain what promisification is in JavaScript?
+### Can you explain what “promisification” is in JavaScript?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> “Promisification” is a long word for a simple transformation.
-It is the conversion of a function that accepts a callback into a function that returns a promise.
+  <div><strong>Interview Response:</strong> “Promisification” is a long word for a simple transformation, and it is the conversion of a function that accepts a callback into a function that returns a promise.
 Such transformations are often required in real-life, as many functions and libraries are callback-based.
-But promises are more convenient, so it makes sense to promisify them.
+But promises are more convenient, so it makes sense to “promisify” them.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />